UA-Carpentries-Workshops/2018-02-10-Tucson/shell_lessons/lessons/1_who_where_what.md

 rm -i [PATH/]SUBJECT_NAME [PATH/]NEW_TARGET_NAME
 ```

-Now we have some basic skills to start work with files.
+Now we have some basic skills to start working with files.
 Build a file structure for today's workshop.
 The directories could look something like this (drawn on board/computer):